programmerq/letsalltrydocker/handout.md

 Lots of combinations to get docker running from your laptops!

 Docker has a host and a client.
-The host runs on linux x86\_64 on any 3.8 or newer kernel. (the centos6.5/rhel6.5 kernel does work though).
+The host runs on linux x86\_64 on any 3.8 or newer kernel. (the centos7.4/rhel7.4 kernel does work though).

 The docker binary is both the host and client.

 [http://docs.docker.com/installation/](http://docs.docker.com/installation/) - official installation docs (the sparse info here isn't enough on its own)

-I recommend using virtualbox+`docker-machine`+docker bare binaries to get up and running!
+If you are running Windows 10 Pro, I recommend installing [Docker for Windows](https://www.docker.com/docker-windows).
+If you are running MacOS, I recommend [Docker for Mac](https://www.docker.com/docker-mac).

+If you are on Windows 10 Home, or previous versions of Windows, then [Docker Toolbox](https://www.docker.com/products/docker-toolbox) is a quick way to get Virtualbox, the `docker` CLI, `docker-machine`, and a running VM with Docker installed and running.

 ###virtualbox